cyberparty/cyberparty-site-theme/README.md

 ## Credits

 This site includes and uses the [Inter](https://github.com/rsms/inter/) font by [Rasmus](https://github.com/rsms) and [the project's contributors](https://github.com/rsms/inter/graphs/contributors), please see `/static/fonts/OFL.txt` for its respective license.
 The default logo image is by [Antoni Skhraba](https://www.pexels.com/@shkrabaanthony/).
-The adaptive menu icons are from the [Feather Icons](https://feathericons.com/) collection.